HemantharajM/artifical_life_simulation/README.md

 4. Agents are adaptive and backward-looking.

 Agent-based simulations:
-     The models simulate the simultaneous operations of multiple agents, in an attempt to re-create and predict the actions of complex phenomena.
+1. The models simulate the simultaneous operations of multiple agents, in an attempt to re-create and predict the actions of complex phenomena.
-     Agents can be pedestrians, animals, customers, internet users, etc...
+2. Agents can be pedestrians, animals, customers, internet users, etc...

 Programming an agent-based simulator often goes in five steps:
-     1.Initialization - initial state, parameters; environment.
+1. Initialization - initial state, parameters; environment.
-     2.Time loop - processing each time steps.
+2. Time loop - processing each time steps.
-     3.Agents loop - processing each agents.
+3. Agents loop - processing each agents.
-     4.Update - Upadating agent i at time t.
+4. Update - Upadating agent i at time t.
-     5.Save data - For further analysis.
+5. Save data - For further analysis.

 Reference: